isi-nlp/rtg/README.md

 # Usage
 This repo is actively under development so whatever I write in README is getting outdated soon.
-Refer to `scripts/rtg-pipeline.sh` bash script and `examples/example.*.conf.yml` files
+Refer to `scripts/rtg-pipeline.sh` bash script and `examples/pipeline.conf.yml` file

 TODO: Write tutorial